-Japan's economy remains relatively weak.
+Japan's economy has stopped weakening.

-Exports and industrial production have decreased, mainly due to the fact that overseas economies remain in a deceleration phase.
+While overseas economies remain in a deceleration phase, they have shown some signs of picking up.
+In this situation, exports appear to stop decreasing.
 Business fixed investment has shown some weakness on the whole, although resilience has been observed in nonmanufacturing.
 In contrast, public investment has continued to increase, and housing investment has generally been picking up.
-Private consumption has remained resilient and the effects of the decline in car sales due to the ending of some measures to stimulate demand for automobiles have diminished.
+Private consumption has remained resilient.
+Reflecting these developments in demand both at home and abroad, industrial production has stopped decreasing.

-With regard to the outlook, Japan's economy is expected to level off more or less for the time being, and thereafter, it will return to a moderate recovery path as domestic demand remains resilient partly due to the effects of various economic measures and overseas economies gradually emerge from the deceleration phase.
+With regard to the outlook, Japan's economy is expected to level off more or less for the time being, and thereafter, it will return to a moderate recovery path mainly against the background that domestic demand remains resilient partly due to the effects of various economic measures and overseas economies gradually emerge from the deceleration phase.

-Exports are expected to decrease at a reduced pace for the time being and start picking up thereafter as overseas economies gradually emerge from the deceleration phase.
+Exports are expected to start picking up mainly against the background that overseas economies gradually emerge from the deceleration phase.
 As for domestic demand, public investment is expected to continue trending upward supported by the effects of various economic measures, and housing investment to continue to generally pick up.
-Business fixed investment is projected to remain relatively weak for the time being, mainly in manufacturing, but to follow a moderate increasing trend thereafter, partly due to investment related to disaster prevention and energy.
-Private consumption is expected to remain resilient as a trend, with the effects of the decline in car sales continuing to diminish.
-As a reflection of these developments in demand both at home and abroad, industrial production is projected to stop decreasing and then start picking up.
+Business fixed investment is projected to remain somewhat weak for the time being, mainly in manufacturing, but to follow a moderate increasing trend thereafter, partly due to investment related to disaster prevention and energy.
+Private consumption is expected to remain resilient, assisted mainly by an improvement in consumer sentiment.
+Under these circumstances, industrial production is projected to pick up.

-1 This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on January 21 and 22, 2013.
+1 This report is based on data and information available at the time of the Bank of Japan Monetary Policy Meeting held on March 6 and 7, 2013.